Lecture theatre, with students attending.

 4. Use a digital whiteboard

-You can use applications such as Microsoft Whiteboard or Microsoft OneNote as a digital whiteboard during lectures, whether you are teaching online or in-person.
-This allows you to keep a record of what you have written on the board during the lecture, which you and your students can revisit later on.
-You can also give your students access, and use the whiteboard as a collaborative space.
-This could either be during the lecture, or asynchronously, with students able to add their thoughts or ask questions later on.
-If you do use a physical whiteboard during a class, you can photograph this and upload it to Whiteboard or OneNote, and continue to expand upon it as an electronic resource.
+You can use applications such as Microsoft Whiteboard or Microsoft OneNote whether you are teaching online or in-person.
+This allows you to keep a record of what you have written on the board during the lecture, that students can revisit later on.
+You could give your students access and use the whiteboard as a collaborative space.
+This could either be during the lecture, or asynchronously, with students able to add their thoughts later on.
+If you do use a physical whiteboard, you can upload a photo of it to Whiteboard or OneNote and continue to expand upon it as an electronic resource.

 A woman writing on a whiteboard with red pen.